‘Bakewell tarts,’ Dad says when I answer the phone.

 ‘He’s been at it all afternoon,’ Mum says, not looking up from her book.
 ‘He’s baking every day.
 He thinks he’s one of the Hairy Bikers.’

-‘If it helps him cope, it’s fine.’
+‘If it helps him cope.
+It’s fine.’

 Dad is baking his way through lockdown.
-It started in March with a batch of basic buns, before progressing to a plain and simple Victoria sponge.
+It started in March with a batch of basic buns, before progressing to a plain and simple Victorian sponge.
 Then, in the summer, came the apple pie.

 As autumn arrived and the last apples fell from the tree, his attention turned to scones.
 He found an old recipe of my grandmother’s in a drawer.
+They’re the best scones I’ve ever tasted (and I’ve had a few).

 She puts her book down and screws up her face in disgust.
 ‘I don’t.’

 Last year, for Mother’s Day, we’d bought her a Bakewell tart afternoon tea in Bakewell.
-It wasn’t until we were sitting at the table, about to be served with Bakewell tart and Bakewell pudding, that she mentioned she didn’t like anything Bakewell.
+It wasn’t until we were sitting at the table about to be served with Bakewell tart and Bakewell pudding, that she mentioned she didn’t like anything Bakewell.

 I turned to my mother.
 ‘We’ve bought you a Bakewell extravaganza and come all the way to Bakewell… Why didn’t you say?’